BrenoShelby/EDA-LeagueOfLegends/README.md

 # EDA-LeagueOfLegends
 Own analysis about League of Legends, using a Kaggle dataset.
 Taking some insights and showing through graphics, all for learning purposes.
-(Project still under construction).